Institutional Biosafety Committee

 - Genetically modified organisms (GMOs) including, but not limited to:

-- Animals, plants, invertebrates, and/or other organisms created by MSU employees or
+- Animals, plants, invertebrates, and/or other organisms created by MSU employees or in/on MSU property

 - Field testing of plants engineered to produce pharmaceutical and industrial compounds.